SuperSonicHub1/supersonichub1.github.io/site/weblog/interlabel.md

 ## [The YouTube Channel][youtube_channel]

 The channel was created on Monday, January 27, 2020, 22:00:00 GMT according to the [YouTube API][invidious_channel].
-The channel description elaborates on the existence of Interlabel.
+The channel description elaborates on the existence of Interlprogrammingabel.

 > INTERLABEL is the nomad music label based in Tokyo, Japan.
 >